collaborativebioinformatics/RPG_Pikachu/README.md

   bcftools view -i "INFO/AF > 0.05" 1kgp.chr22.recalibrated.snp_indel.pass.withafinfo.vcf > 1kgp.chr22.recalibrated.snp_indel.pass.withafinfo.filtered_5%.vcf
   ```

 3. Checking for overlaps between common variants from chr22 VCF file with stop codon sites identified from CHM13 fasta.
-Also, it will be checked if there are inconsistent nonsense variants or ORFs between CHM13 & hg38, which requirs RiboSeq validation (Anastasia, ChunHsuan)
+Also, it will be checked if there are inconsistent nonsense variants or ORFs between CHM13 & hg38, which requirs RiboSeq validation

   -  Picking up common variants